-People and pets should be aware and attentive.
+People and pets should be aware and on the lookout for dangerous species.
 In Texas, you can find four types of venomous snakes.
 These are the coral snake, copperhead, rattlesnake, and cottonmouth.
 Although lots of people are scared of snakes, they are not aggressive, unless you provoke them.
 Snakes also play a key role in the balance of nature, as they control the population of rodents, lizards, and even bugs.

 Various species of snakes are abundant in the Galveston Island State Park, Guadalupe Mountains National Park, Choke Canyon State Park, and Franklin Mountains State Park, in El Paso.

 If you ever get bit by a venomous snake, seek medical help immediately.
 You shouldn't run or drive yourself to the hospital, as the spread of venom in your body could put you in a state of paralysis.
 So watch out, especially in high grass or near water reservoirs.

 What is the most suitable time of the year to avoid encountering snakes in Texas?